hashcash/jquery.hashcash.io/README.md

 *doneCb* - function assigned to this option will be called when calculation will be finished.

 *targetEl* - used to specify custom element to add widget to.
 By default widget added right before button it is attached to.
+Can be either jquery selector string or jquery element.

+*formEl* - used to specify form to attach onSubmit events and hidden hashcashid field.
+By default looks for parent of submit button widget is attached to.
+Can be jquery selector string or jquery element.

 *hashcashInputName* - used to override default "hashcashid" hidden input element to pass work id for server-side verification.